 To find out more information about the required levels of physical fitness, download this booklet which has been created by the Chief Fire Officers Association

-The interview consists of a face-to-face to discussion.
+The interview consists of a face-to-face to discussion with a panel of trained interviewers.
 The format will be a series of questions about your experience, knowledge, skills and abilities against the employee specification.

 The employee specification will be available on this website when posts are advertised so you can consider the qualifications, experience, knowledge, skills and abilities we are looking for.

-Dyslexia is classed as a disability and you will be asked if you have a disability as part of the application form process.
-Where a candidate has a disability, they should contact the Human Resources Department on 01772 866858 to discuss any reasonable adjustments you wish us to consider making during each stage of the recruitment process.
+We have many firefighters with Dyslexia.
+Dyslexia is classed as a disability, and you will be asked if you have a disability as part of the application form stage.
+If you have a disability, you should contact the Human Resources Department on 01772 866840 to discuss any reasonable adjustments you wish us to consider making during each stage of the recruitment process.

 You are required to declare any convictions for offences that are not spent under the Rehabilitation of Offenders Act 1974.
 This includes any offences dealt with by a court of law, HM Services’ disciplinary procedures and any driving offences.
 Having a criminal record will not necessarily prevent you from working for us.
 If you have a conviction the Service will consider its nature, its relevance to the role of firefighter, the sentence, patterns of offending and the length of time since the offence.
 Due to the nature of the duties some firefighter posts are exempt from the Rehabilitation of Offenders Act 1974 and are subject to a DBS Check/Enhanced Check via the Disclosure and Barring Service.
 Any post holder who undertakes regulated activity will also be subject to an additional Barred List check.